cgthayer/django-cacheme/README.md

 # Django-Cacheme

-Django-Cacheme is a package to cache Django data(for example: api json results), all you need is to provide key, invalid rules, and models to connect signal.
-Support redis only now.
+Django-Cacheme is a package to cache data in Django, especially api results.
+All you need is a cache key, invalid rules, and models to connect signal.
+Support redis only.

-## Example:
+## Getting started

 #### Cache in Django, we use model signals for invalidation: